DCAN-Labs/hbcd-docs-internal/docs/index.md

 **Why this matters:**
 A well-run project management system ensures no detail or dependency is missed, enables visibility across groups, and makes coordination across dozens of stakeholders efficient and predictable.

-#### 3. Version Control

-All data, code, and pipelines are managed using robust versioning systems, primarily Git and DataLad.
-Releases are versioned with the Beta Releases.
-Each transformation step and release ‘snapshot’ is tracked, documented, and reproducible.

-**Why this matters:**
-Version control ensures that every release can be reconstructed exactly, supporting reproducibility, auditing, and collaborative development.
-It also provides transparency and protects against data loss or undocumented changes.

 #### 4. Reproducibility

 Our data processing workflows are built to be fully reproducible by both internal and external teams: